SevenSamuraiWeb/price-tracker/README.md

 1. **Price Monitoring**: 🌐✨

-   - Users provide the Amazon product URL and their target price.
+   - Users provide the Flipkart product URL and their target price.
    - The app uses `requests` and `BeautifulSoup` to fetch and parse the product page.

 2. **Email Notifications**: 📧⭐